Vegetarian Greek Salad Stuffed Spaghetti Squash

 • Baby cucumbers

 • Feta.
-You can certainly use a vegan feta here, or even little cubes of tofu.
+For a vegan version of this Greek stuffed squash, use a vegan feta or small cubes of super-firm tofu.

 • Toasted pine nuts